apollographql/apollo-client/.api-reports/api-report-react.md

     // Warning: (ae-forgotten-export) The symbol "DocumentTransform" needs to be exported by the entry point index.d.ts get documentTransform(): DocumentTransform;
     extract(optimistic?: boolean): TCacheShape;
-    // Warning: (ae-forgotten-export) The symbol "GetCacheStatus" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "getApolloClientCacheStatus" needs to be exported by the entry point index.d.ts
     //
     // @internal
-    getCacheStatus?: GetCacheStatus;
+    getCacheStatus?: typeof getApolloClientCacheStatus;
     // Warning: (ae-forgotten-export) The symbol "RefetchQueriesInclude" needs to be exported by the entry point index.d.ts getObservableQueries(include?: RefetchQueriesInclude): Map<string, ObservableQuery<any>>;
     getResolvers(): Resolvers;